 Visit the Race to Equity site (http://racetoequity.net/) or the Justified Anger Coalition site (http://nehemiah.org/justified-anger/).
 Choose one document to read.
-Choose one item from that document and research its current status, such as involved organizations and key people, achievements and updates in 2018, volunteer opportunities, etc.
+Choose one item from that document and research its current status, such as involved organizations and key people, achievements and updates in recent years, volunteer opportunities, etc.

 Week 7 – Oneness of humankind

-Review the chapter ”Fostering the oneness of humankind” in Racial Healing by Reginald Newkirk and Nathan Rutstein.
+Review the chapter ”Fostering the oneness of humankind” in Racial Healing by Reginald Newkirk and Nathan Rutstein (see pdf attachment).
 What are local examples of community activities that foster a sense of the oneness of humankind and loving our fellow people?
 Have you participated in any of these activities?
 Why or why not?

 Week 8 – Alliance Building

-First step—Visit Teaching Tolerance (http://www.tolerance.org/) or Showing Up for Racial Justice (http://www.showingupforracialjustice.org/).
+First step—Visit Learning for Justice (https://www.learningforjustice.org/) or Showing Up for Racial Justice (http://www.showingupforracialjustice.org/).
 What local organizations and initiatives are doing similar work or offer similar resources?

-Second step—Find a local program, support group, or organization that offers support for your racial group identity.
+Second step—Find a local program, support group, or organization that offers support for your racial group identity—share it with the group.
 In what ways would these benefit your needs?

 Week 9 – Fear/Action